 Luminox enjoys the prestigious status of being the providers of watches to the world’s elitist forces, including the US Navy SEALs.
 The unique feature of Luminox watches is that they can glow up to 25 years under any light conditions.
 Amazing, right?

 This automatic dive watch is no less than the other remarkable watches by Luminox.
 It features a 45mm CARBONOX case, a date window, Swiss Ronda movement, a Swiss crystal that is scratch-resistant, a rubber strap that is stylishly black in color, and 200m water-resistance.
 If a watch can fulfill the requirements of airborne and waterborne soldiers, it can serve any other individual no matter what the circumstances are.
-And it still costs just below $500.
+And this chronograph watch still costs just below $500.

 From its founding in 1904 to its production of watches for the Allied Forces in WWII, Marathon watches have successfully combined military durability with Swiss engineering, and the resulting product never fails to make loyal buyers.

 This TSAR automatic dive watch is a remarkable contribution to the category of dive watches.
 Unlike most of the dive watches, which are either heavy (with the inclusion of stainless steel) or bulky, it is a delicate and sleek model in its design.
 It provides 300m water resistance and is powered by quartz ETA movement.
 Also, it features Tritium gas tubes for super bright visibility, a black rubber strap, and a dial that shows all 24 hours of a day.
 On top of all this, it costs only $450.
 Considered a collector’s item, each watch is engraved with a serial number.
-The Marathon TSAR comes with a warranty of 2 years.
+The Marathon TSAR tritium watch comes with a warranty of 2 years.

 This US-based watchmaker started in the mid-1850s and continues to be driven by a sense of perfection, precision, and innovation.
 Easily the most at home in an executive setting, the Acutron II automatic dive watch features a 42mm cushion case that renders it ultra-durable for everyday use.
 Also, it provides water resistance of up to 200 meters.
 Its orange countdown bezel gives it an aesthetically appealing look while the Precisionist quartz movement makes it very reliable.
 Its second hand moves in a smooth and sweeping manner.
 Finally, the cost of the Snorkel is extremely reasonable at around $250.